Date: Thursday, December 3, 2020

 Time: 10am - 12pm (PDT)

+The materials used inside our buildings have an obvious and well documented effect on occupant health and wellbeing.
+Because of this, the building product manufacturing community recognized the need for their products to contribute to a healthy indoor environment.
 Closing the Transparency Loop (CTL) is a movement that grew out of a series of letters exchanged between the Architectural and Design (A&D) community and major building product manufacturers.
 CTL’s mission is to transform the built environment by leveraging the business case to grow the sustainability movement throughout the built environment value chain.
-CTL was created to shine a light on the lack of communication throughout the value chain of building projects.

 Learn about the Manufacturer Materials Pledge, the A&D Materials Pledge and Contractor Materials Pledge and how over 200+ businesses are committing to supporting the healthy materials economy to create more sustainable buildings.

-Hear from the A&D and manufacturing community on action that you can take now, across all of your projects to support healthy materials and space as the norm, not the option.
+As we see rating systems prioritizing healthy materials, participants will hear from the A&D and manufacturing community on action that you can take now, across all of your projects to support healthy materials and space as the norm, not the option.
+Join us to learn more about the material health movement and how you can become part of the movement to design for positive impacts.

 1 AIA HSW and General GBCI Continuing Education Unit is available to participants for attending this webinar.